tessro/old-blog/source/_posts/2012-02-17-will-facebook-kill-google-in-2012.markdown

 Senate and FTC are eyeing Facebook as keenly as ever.
 To top things off, Facebook's largest competitor has made an open declaration of war.

-### Part One: Google
+Of all these things, competition with Google is perhaps the area over which Facebook has the most control.
 Make no mistake, Google is putting everything on the line to gain a foothold against Facebook.
 For this reason alone, Google is the competitor to watch in 2012.
 Apple's recent announcement that OS X 10.8 Mountain Lion will have deep Twitter integration is perhaps a cause for concern, but Apple's userbase is dwarfed by the billion-plus people that visit a Google property each month.
 Add Google's deep talent pool, healthy balance sheet and insane profitability ($3.5B in Q4), and you have a company with a tremendous amount of stamina.
 Google is gearing up for a long war.

 Anyone who doubts Google's intention of dominating the social space need look no farther than Google+.
 Its deep integration across all Google properties was a